 Film Studies Library

-CMP students have access to the Film Studies Library, a collection of DVDs, books, CDs, and periodicals that is managed by the Department of Visual and Environmental Studies.
+CMP students have access to the Film Studies Library, a collection of DVDs, books, CDs, and periodicals that is managed by the Department of Art, Film, and Visual Studies.

 As members of the Harvard community, CMP students have access to many other useful resources, including: